Davidydz/AI-for-Trading-Udacity/Breakout Strategy/README.md

 # Project Overview
-n this project, you will implement the breakout strategy.
-You'll find and remove any outliers.
-You'll test to see if it has the potential to be profitable using a Histogram and P-Value.
-For the dataset, we'll be using the end of day from Quotemedia.
+In this project, I will implement the breakout strategy.
+I will first find and remove any outliers, and then I'll test to see if it has the potential to be profitable using a Histogram and P-Value.
+The dataset is the end of day from Quotemedia.